alex289/Portfolio/README.md

 - `src/lib/*` - Short for "library", a collection of helpful utilities or code for external services.
 - `src/app/*` - The actual pages.
 - `public/*` - Static assets including fonts and images.
-- `prisma/*` - My Prisma schema, which uses a PlanetScale MySQL database.
+- `prisma/*` - My Prisma schema, which uses Vercels Postgres database.
 - `src/styles/*` - A small amount of global styles.
 I'm mostly using vanilla Tailwind CSS.
 - `src/messages/*` - All translations objects